In Conclusion WCC

 alone is divided into more than 330 denominations.
 This, in turn,

 truth.
-When you factor in all the variations in idea that make up the world's religions, the complexity in belief is truly overwhelming.
+When you factor in all the variations in idea that make up the world's religions, the

 little doubt that it's universal.